Morpheus (1987 video game): Gameplay

 Morpheus features 50 subuniverses called Aithers, each of which consists of a central Nucleus surrounded by obstacles called Orbitals.
 The aim of the game is for players to break through the obstacles to destroy the Nucleus, and by the end of level 50, Morpheus as a whole.
 Players will also encounter enemies such as Morphii and aliens which can be killed for points.
 Morpheus allows players to use points earned to purchase weapons, and customize various features of their ships, such as auxiliary weapons and expansion ports to allow various gameplay possibilities.

 Reception

-Zzap!64 magazines positively reviewed the game and awarded it a Sizzler rating with an overall score of 90%.
+Zzap!64 magazine positively reviewed the game and awarded it a Sizzler rating with an overall score of 90%.
 They described it as "without a doubt one of the most finely constructed games ever written for the 64".
 The graphics were praised, but reviewers noted that the gameplay style significantly departed from Braybrook's previous games.
 Reviewers recommended that readers try the game before purchasing.
 Although technically accomplished, it might not appeal to everyone.
-Many Commodore Users were also enthusiastic about the game, saying it "reeks of quality".
+Commodore User were also enthusiastic about the game, saying it "reeks of quality".
 Their only criticism was the lack of a game save and load facility.
-Zzap!64 gave it a 9 out of 10 rating.
+They gave it a 9 out of 10 rating.